Testing the Content of JSX Data in Cypress

 On the topic of thoroughness, this is not a quick process and if you're dealing with very large pieces of JSX, then this could lead to slow tests.
 In our case, we found that each individual test took between around 31ms and around 110ms.
 Not grievously long periods of time by any means, but if you had a lot of tests to run then this can easily add up.

-Equally, due to its recursive nature, the amount of time that the extractTextFromJSX function takes to actually extract the text will increase exponentially as the size and complexity of the JSX object increases.
+Equally, due to its recursive nature, the amount of time that the extractTextFromJSX function takes to extract the text grows with the number of nodes it visits.
+The old word‑by‑word test added a separate Cypress command and DOM assertion for every word; reading the rendered text once avoids that repeated command overhead.

-In our case (and in the cases I've come across), where it is necessary to add Cypress tests that ensure the content of our JSX matches the rendered output, the most straightforward approach I've come up with is:
+In our case, where it is necessary to add Cypress tests that ensure the text from our JSX matches the rendered output, the most straightforward approach I've found is:

 - Convert the JSX content to a string of words by recursively extracting the text;